apiflask/apiflask/docs/response.md

   the response formatting.
 - The response data returned by the view function will only be formatting against your schema, not validating.
-- You can only declare one output (use one `app.output` decorator) for JSON response body.
+- You can only declare one output (use one `app.output` decorator) for the JSON response body.
-- The error respsonses of your view can be declared with `app.doc(response=...)`.
+- The error responses of your view can be declared with `app.doc(response=...)`.

 Read the following sections in the Basic Usage chapter first for the basics on response formatting: